 It’s not just Amazon that has attracted Paul Tweed’s attention.
 He’s taking on the biggest, most powerful corporations in the world.

 “Most of my work now is against social media—Facebook, Twitter, the search engines that have established European headquarters in Dublin,” he says.
-And, with something approaching glee, he points out that it’s precisely this tax-savvy move by the big tech companies that have exposed a chink in their armour.
+And, with something approaching glee, he points out that it’s precisely this tax-savvy move by the big tech companies that has exposed a chink in their armor.

 In 2010, President Obama introduced the Speech Act, which stipulated that a U.S. citizen cannot sue a fellow citizen or U.S. corporation outside mainland U.S.A.
 Although it was designed to stop the so-called “libel tourism” that helped make Tweed’s name, he now believes he can use that same Act to target the social media companies.

 One might think that challenging Jeff Bezos or Mark Zuckerberg—men with hundreds of billions in the bank, as well as a wealth of largely unchecked power—would be a frightening prospect (or at the very least, might make most people think twice about starting a fight with them).
-But not only does Tweed relish a good scrap, he’s also no stranger to the underhanded tactics occasionally employed by those who believe they’re above the law.
+But Tweed seems unafraid of, well, anything.

 “I prefer not to go into names, but there are people who have tried to take me out before now,” he says.
 “Simply because they don’t like what I did to them, not because I did anything wrong.